boltlabs-inc/key-mgmt-spec/system-functionalities.md

 - local generation with remote backup; and
 - remote-only generation and storage.

-#### Local secret generation with remote backup
+#### Local secret generation with remote encrypted backup
 This client-initiated functionality generates a secret locally and stores the result both locally and remotely.
+The key server does NOT get access to the secret material generated during this protocol.

 Input:
 - Client input: